 First Alert Weather Forecast

-Friday through Monday look delightful with morning lows in the 50s and daytime highs in the 70s along with plenty of sunshine.
+Spring begins officially 10:33am and the day will be sunny with highs in the 70s.
+Increasing clouds with a few showers are possible Monday with 70s.

-Another strong storm system will arrive Monday night or Tuesday threatening severe weather again.
+Tuesday will give us another chance for thunderstorms, and some may be severe.
+Highs will be near 80.
+Wednesday will give us a chance for showers and maybe a thunderstorm or two.
+Highs again near 80.
+It will turn slightly cooler Thursday and Friday with partly sunny skies and highs in the 60s.

-Average high is 69 and the average low is 46.
-Sunrise is 7:10am and the sunset is 7:08pm.
-Northwest wind at 5mph tonight and Wednesday.
-Jackson had over an inch of rain today.
+Average high is 70 this time of year and the average low is 47.
+Sunrise is 7:05am and the sunset is 7:11pm.
+West wind tonight at 15mph and northwest at around the same speeds Saturday.

 Want more WLBT news in your inbox?
 Click here to subscribe to our newsletter.